Accounting for the Fraction of Carcasses outside the Searched Area and the Estimation of Bird and Bat Fatalities at Wind Energy Facilities: Examples Examples

 In general, the carcasses at the curtailed turbines did tend to be somewhat more distant from turbines than the carcasses at the freely operating turbines as expected (fig.~\ref{fig:cfCDF})..
 The magnitude of the estimated differences strongly depended on the selected model (fig.~\ref{fig:fcstat}A).The differences among the models largely vanish when the models are restricted solely to the range of the data and not extrapolated beyond the search radius (fig.~\ref{fig:fcstat}B).
 This indicates that the discrepancies among models are primarily due to the extrapolation beyond the search radius and the models' respective assumptions about the distribution beyond the search radius, that is, in the tails of the distributions.
 The heavy-tailed distributions (lognormal and xep1), predict a relatively large fraction of carcasses beyond the search radius, while the light-tailed distributions (truncated normal and Maxwell-Boltzmann) predict relatively few carcasses beyond the search radius.

-Because the search radius is not long (square with half-width of 60 m or diagonal radius of 82 m), one of the heavier-tailed distributions with degree less than 2 is preferred (xep1, xep01, or lognormal).
-The lighter-tailed distributions (Maxwell-Boltzmann and the xep models with a 2 or 3) tend to converge rapidly to zero shortly beyond the most distant carcass and underestimate the total outside the searched area.
+The lighter-tailed distributions (Maxwell-Boltzmann and the xep models with degree 2 or 3) tend to converge rapidly to zero shortly beyond the most distant carcass and underestimate the total outside the searched area in comparison with the heavier-tailed distributions (lognormal and xep models with degree less than 2).
+For these data, the top-fitting light-tailed distributions (xep2, xep02, xep12) have similar shapes, and there is little to distinguish the models.
 In both the curtailed and free data sets, the xep01 (gamma distribution) was the highest-ranking, relatively heavy-tailed distribution and had \(\Delta AICc < 2\).
-Thus, the xep01 distribution is an appropriate choice for both types of turbine.
+Thus, the xep01 distribution is an appropriate choice for both types of turbine, and we compare it with the lighter-tailed xep2 model, which is also an appropriate choice for both types of turbine.

 The estimated probabilities of carcasses lying in the searched areas can be calculated separately for the two sets of turbines (freely operating or curtailed):

 \begin{Shaded} \begin{Highlighting}[] \CommentTok{\# estimated spatial coverage for curtailed turbines...} \CommentTok{\# ...using distance model fit to data from free turbines} \NormalTok{psi\_free }\OtherTok{\textless{}{-}} \FunctionTok{estpsi}\NormalTok{(rings\_free, }\AttributeTok{model =}\NormalTok{ mod\_free[}\StringTok{"xep01"}\NormalTok{])}